mallsjr/top-down-shooter/README.md

 ## TODO

-- Adding in controller support ("wasd" is hard to use)
+- [X] Adding in controller support ("wasd" is hard to use)
+- [ ] Add in finishing touches for using controller.
+    - [ ] Starting game using button on controller